Risotto Milanese Recipe

 - Start by adding 1 cup of hot stock, stirring continuously.

-- As the rice absorbs the stock, begin adding ½ cup of stock at a time, stirring continuously until all the stock is used.
+- As the rice absorbs the stock, add ½ cup of stock at a time, stirring continuously until all the stock is used.
 (15-20 minutes)

-- Remove from heat, stir in the wine, saffron threads, butter and Parmesan cheese.
+- Remove from heat, and stir in the wine, saffron threads, butter, and Parmesan cheese.